 Finally, our last example is a crushing victory of the GM Maxim Dlugy as white against the GM Thomas Wedberg.
 Dlugy follows Gligoric’s path which is considered the best way to deal with Nh5.

-As a conclusion, we believe Nh5 is very risky for black; nevertheless, complicated games can always go either way.
+In a conclusion, we believe Nh5 is very risky for black; nevertheless, complicated games can always go either way.
 The plan shown by Gligoric with Nd1-Ra3 seems, if not a refutation, at least a very uncomfortable plan for black.
 Thanks for reading!

 If you want to improve your chess level, you need to have a clear study plan.
 If you aim for a dramatic improvement at chess you need to work on all of the elements of the game in a systematic way: